September 16, 2020

 Contributions to Decarbonisation: corporate policies, targets and engagement case studies

 There is no assurance that a portfolio will achieve its investment objective.
 Portfolios are subject to market risk, which is the possibility that the market value of securities owned by the portfolio will decline.
 Market values can change daily due to economic and other events (e.g. natural disasters, health crises, terrorism, conflicts and social unrest) that affect markets, countries, companies or governments.
 It is difficult to predict the timing, duration, and potential adverse effects (e.g. portfolio liquidity) of events.
 Accordingly, you can lose money investing in this strategy.
 Please be aware that this strategy may be subject to certain additional risks.
 Changes in the worldwide economy, consumer spending, competition, demographics and consumer preferences, government regulation and economic conditions may adversely affect global franchise companies and may negatively impact the strategy to a greater extent than if the strategy’s assets were invested in a wider variety of companies.
+ESG strategies that incorporate impact investing and/or Environmental, Social and Governance (ESG) factors could result in relative investment performance deviating from other strategies or broad market benchmarks, depending on whether such sectors or investments are in or out of favor in the market.
+As a result, there is no assurance ESG strategies could result in more favorable investment performance.
 In general, equity securities’ values also fluctuate in response to activities specific to a company.
 Investments in foreign markets entail special risks such as currency, political, economic, and market risks.
 Stocks of small-capitalisation companies carry special risks, such as limited product lines, markets and financial resources, and greater market volatility than securities of larger, more established companies.
 The risks of investing in emerging market countries are greater than risks associated with investments in foreign developed markets.
 Non-diversified portfolios often invest in a more limited number of issuers.
 As such, changes in the financial condition or market value of a single issuer may cause greater volatility.